 MSN Areas of Study and Progression Plans

-Pediatric Nurse Practitioner: Graduates of the Pediatric Nurse Practitioner program meet all requirements for the national certifying examination in their major area and are prepared to provide primary care at an advanced level to children from birth to young adult.
+Graduates of the PNP track meet all requirements to take the national certifying examination (by the Pediatric Nursing Certification Board or PNCB) in their major area.
+They are prepared to be providers of primary care at an advanced level to children from birth to young adult.

 State Approvals for Clinical Placements